Eraldorure/the-last-space-fighter/README.md

 ### Gameplay

 Contrary to a regular Space Fighter, the player can move in all directions using the WASD keys (or ZQSD if you're a fellow Azerty user).
 To shoot, you simply need to left-click (no need to spam, keep holding works just as well).
-The player has a limited amount of ammunition, represented by a gauge at the bottom right of the screen.
-As soon as the gauge is empty, the player will have to wait for it to refill before being able to shoot again.
-The amount of ammunition is 10, increases by 5 every wave and stops growing at 99.

 You have 3 lives, but colliding with an enemy will remove one of them.
 The game is over as soon as you lose all your lives, and you will have to restart from the beginning.